lileddie/dmvpn/README.md

 ## Routing Tables

-The OC routers should have a route to each remote office and the LAN at each site.
+The CO routers should have a route to each remote office and the LAN at each site.

 ![alt dmvpnHub](https://raw.githubusercontent.com/lileddie/dmvpn/master/images/HQ-Hub.png)